theepicviolin/LibreWolfCustomization/README.md

  ### how to update:
   follow the installation instructions, allow your file explorer to replace files if asked (remember to update sidebery styles)

-## config
+## customization
+ at the top of `userChrome.css`, there are customizable css variables. among them are tab sizing options, rounding, spacing between certain items etc. below these variable there also exist exclusions from the right click context menu. comment and uncomment whichever options you might want to enable or disable.

- i've implemented some custom `about:config` values for you to modify. the list is small right now but i'm hoping to see some ideas and issues pop up
+ i've also implemented some custom `about:config` boolean values for you to modify. the list is small right now but i'm hoping to see some ideas and issues pop up
  - `shimmer.nightly` - toggle true if using firefox nightly
  - `shimmer.show-sidebar-header` - toggle true to show sidebar header
  - `shimmer.show-sidebar-header-close-button` - even if you enable the header, the close button is automatically hidden. toggle this true to make it reappear